zapier/zapier-platform/packages/cli/README-source.md

 ### Using HTTP middleware

-If you need to process all HTTP requests in a certain way, you may be able to use one of utility HTTP middleware functions.
+To process all HTTP requests in a certain way, use the `beforeRequest` and `afterResponse` middleware functions.

-> Example App: check out https://github.com/zapier/zapier-platform/tree/master/example-apps/middleware for a working example app using HTTP middleware.

-Try putting them in your app definition:
+Middleware functions go in your app definition:

 ```js
 [insert-file:./snippets/middleware.js]